zgchen33/MCGaze/README.md

 3. Download the COCO format annotation from this [link].
 ### Inference & Evaluation

 * Run the commands below for inference and evaluation in different settings.

-Remember to change the dataset path to yours.
+If you want to evaluate the model without training by yourself, you need to download our checkpoints ([gaze360.pth](https://drive.google.com/file/d/1ru0xhuB5N9kwvN9XLvZMQvVSfOgtbxmq/view?usp=share_link) and [l2cs.pth](https://drive.google.com/file/d/1frp_rmER8_hf2xC0hbtjRTLA4TBqYePq/view?usp=share_link)) and then change the checkpoint paths in the shells below.

 ##### Gaze360-setting